PeluxGit/WoW-Crest-Xmute-Helper/README.md

 ## How It Works

-The panel now includes its own secure action button that always references the `CrestX-Open` macro.
-You can click it directly or ignore it and use the macro from your regular action bars -- the macro is still created/updated under the General tab so it stays in sync with whichever control you prefer.
+The panel now includes its own button that always references the `CrestX-Open` macro.
+You can click it directly or ignore it and use the macro from your regular action bars, the macro is still created/updated under the General tab so it stays in sync with whichever control you prefer.

 The macro can do up to two things per click: